 THIS SECTION IS UNDER DEVELOPMENT

-The FVM project is still in beta, as is the FVM documentation.
-We’re working on improving everything.
+We’re still working on this section.
 Feel free to dive into the docs, but keep in mind that things will likely change pretty often.

 The Ethereum Virtual Machine is an execution environment initially designed, built for, and run on the Ethereum blockchain.
 The EVM was revolutionary because, for the first time, any arbitrary code could be deployed to and run on a blockchain.
 This code inherited all the decentralized properties of the Ethereum blockchain.
 Before the EVM, a new blockchain had to be created with custom logic and then bootstrapped with validators every time a new type of decentralized application needed to be built.